ampl/mp/solvers/smpswriter/README.rst

 To be convertible to SMPS with smpswriter the AMPL problem should satisfy the following requirements:

-1. Second-stage variables should be marked with "suffix stage 2":
+1. Second-stage variables should be marked with `suffix stage 2`:

    .. code-block:: python